hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Storage: Elastic Block Storage (EBS) Volume</summary>

 - It's a virtual hard disk in the cloud
-- It provides persistent block storage volumes for use with EC2 instances
+- It's a persistent block storage volume for EC2 instances
-- It's located in the same AZ as the EC2 instance it's attached to
+- It's located outside of the EC2 Host hardware but in the same AZ as the EC2 instance it's attached to
 - It's automatically replicated within its AZ to protect from component failure
 - It supports a maximum throughput of 1,750 MiB/s per-instance
 - It supports a maximum IOPS: 80,000 per instance